Hungary VAT guide

 Reduced rates: 18% and 5%

-In Hungary, the VAT return frequency depends on the net VAT obligation.
+In Hungary, the VAT return frequency depends on the taxpayer’s net VAT payable.

-- In case the net positive VAT obligation is less than HUF 250,000, the filing frequency is annually.
+- Where the net VAT payable is below HUF 250,000, the filing frequency is annually.

-- If the net positive VAT obligation is more than HUF 1,000,000, the filing frequency is monthly.
+- Where the net VAT payable is HUF 1,000,000, or more, the filing frequency is monthly.

 Invoicing requirements